aws-samples/sample-aws-modernization-with-coder/content/1_introduction/12_AboutCoderWorkshop.md

 ## What are Cloud Development Environments?

-Cloud Development Environments are fully-configured, cloud-hosted development workspaces that developers can access from anywhere.
+Cloud Development Environment is a fully-managed, cloud-hosted development workspace that developers can code or train machine learning models.
+It's where all the tools, libraries, and infrastructure you need come together, making it easy to provision new development environments and work from anywhere.
 Unlike traditional local development setups, CDEs provide:

 - **Instant Environment Provisioning**: Spin up fully configured development environments in minutes, not hours or days
 - **Consistent Development Experience**: Every developer works in identical, reproducible environments